- Other Post Graduate Training - UT Southwestern Medical Center (2011-2015), Psychology

 David Denney, Ph.D.

 David Denney, Ph.D., is an Assistant Professor in the Department of Psychiatry at UT Southwestern Medical Center.
-He
+He specializes in neuropsychology.

 Dr. Denney earned his doctoral degree in clinical psychology at UT Southwestern and received advanced training in clinical neuropsychology through a postdoctoral fellowship at Barrow Neurological Institute.
 He also holds a master’s degree in rehabilitation counseling psychology from UT Southwestern.